 If the file object represents a nested file whose location within its parent can only be expressed by means of a path, and not by means of a byte offset from the start of the parent, then the offset property SHALL be absent.

-If the file object represents a nested file whose location within its parent can be expressed either by means of a path or by means of a byte offset from the start of the parent, then either the uri property (§3.16.2) or the offset property or both SHALL be present; they SHALL NOT both be absent.
+If the file object represents a nested file whose location within its parent can be expressed either by means of a path or by means of a byte offset from the start of the parent, then either the fileLocation property (§3.16.2) or the offset property or both SHALL be present; they SHALL NOT both be absent.
 If the offset property is present, its value shall be that byte offset.

 length property